leo8198/leo8198/README.md

 My telehealth API code is now open source and can be found [here](https://github.com/leo8198/t20med-api).

+I also open-sourced my undergraduate final thesis which is a heart-attack prediction study using machine learning algorithms.
+The jupyter notebook can be found [here](https://github.com/leo8198/heart-attack-prediction).

 Also, recently I started contributing to the [MLScraper project](https://github.com/lorey/mlscraper), an automated web scraper that uses fuzzy logic to scrape data.